 Recommended reading: You asked, we answered.
 A guide to luxury home theater design.

 1. Can you give us some background about this custom home theater?

 Sure, the client’s home is in Miami, Florida and they had a large empty room that they wanted to convert into a home theatre.
 It was to become the showpiece for their home, so they wanted something extraordinary with no expenses spared.

 We sent our design team in to assess the situation and found that there wasn’t anything particularly problematic about the space.
 That gave us a lot of freedom to focus on the guitar themed room without having to contend with issues like unsuitable architecture.

 Of course, we often deal with rooms that aren’t necessarily “right” and do need a lot of work before we can get started properly, but it’s always freeing when it’s not a concern.

 2. Is there anything particularly unique about this design?

 Every client we work with is entirely different, and we approach each project with an open mind.
-For this particular custom home theater, the client was in love with guitars; they wanted the whole space designed to that theme.
+For this particular custom home theater, the client was in love with guitars; they wanted the whole space designed as a guitar themed home cinema layout.

 Everything about this particular home theater was unique.
 We had a lot of flexibility because there was no budget.
 The client trusted us to find the best possible solution for everything.
 Sometimes we get budgets that restrict what we can achieve, but with this project, we could invest in the custom theater seating, Savant lighting, and Lutron automation.